 These are all your regular, consistent costs that don’t change according to how much you make—things like rent, insurance, utilities, bank fees, accounting and legal services, and equipment leasing.

 Further reading: Fixed Costs (Everything You Need to Know)

 3. Your variable costs

 The cost of salaries can fall under both fixed and variable costs.
-For example, your core in-house team is usually associated with fixed costs, whereas production or manufacturing teams—anything related to production of goods—are treated as variable costs.
+For example, your core in-house team is usually associated with fixed costs, while production or manufacturing teams—anything related to the production of goods—are treated as variable costs.
 Make sure you file your different salary costs in the correct area of your budget.

 Further reading: Variable Costs (A Simple Guide)